tarekegn82/Frontiers-of-Computer-Technology/README.md

 # Frontiers Computer Technology
-## Direct Links of papers used for the survey report on volumetric methods for 3D Brain tumor MRI segmentation.
+## Direct links to papers used for the survey report on Volumetric methods for 3D Brain tumor MRI segmentation.
 #### 1. Fully Convolutional Models

 [Hough-CNN: Deep learning for segmentation of deep brain regions in MRI and ultrasound](https://www.sciencedirect.com/science/article/abs/pii/S1077314217300620).